-To keep it short and sweet, an oil breather, or otherwise known a crankcase breather, allows air pressure to be vented out from the crankcase so that a blow out of oil does not occur when the oil is being pressurized in the compression process.
+To keep it short and sweet, an oil breather, or otherwise known as a crankcase breather, allows air pressure to be vented out from the crankcase so that a blowout of oil does not occur when the oil is being pressurized in the compression process.

 For instance, in a piston compressor, the movement of the pistons and the clearance between the piston rings and cylinders allows some of the pressure created in the cylinders to pass into the crankcase.